girisukinkar/Frontend/Readme.md

 ### Video sources
 To use dummy videos for the website mockup try coverr.co it provides two versions of every video mp4 and webm

+## :target pseudo class to make pure css modal
+using anchor tag we can manipulate the css without the need of js

+## Display None transitions conflict
+Display none does not allow to use animations but there is a turnaround for that which is using opacity : 0 and visibility : hidden